-Net cash used in operating activities was \$12.6 million for the year ended December 31, 2018, reflecting a net loss of \$14.3 million, a net change of \$0.4 million in our net operating assets and non-cash charges of \$2.1 million.
-The non-cash charges primarily consist of changes in the fair value of the Series A preferred share tranche obligation, depreciation expense, share-based compensation expense for option grants to employees as well as foreign exchange gains and losses.
-The change in our net operating assets and liabilities was primarily due to an increase of \$0.5 million for research and development tax credits receivable, other receivables and prepaid expenses, partially offset by a net increase of \$0.1 million in accrued expenses and other current liabilities.
+Net cash used in operating activities was \$6.1 million for the year ended December 31, 2020, reflecting a net loss of \$53.4 million, offset by a net change of \$43.8 million in our net operating assets and non-cash charges of \$3.5 million.
+The non-cash charges primarily consist of share-based compensation for option grants to employees, as well as depreciation expense, non-cash lease expense, foreign exchange losses and changes in deferred tax assets.
+The change in our net operating assets was primarily due to an increase of \$49.9 million in deferred revenue as a result of the upfront payment received from Bristol Myers Squibb pursuant to our entry into a collaboration and license agreement in the second quarter of 2020, as well as a \$4.6 million increase in accrued expenses and other current liabilities and accounts payable as well as a decrease in other non-current assets, partially offset by an increase of \$9.9 million in prepaid expenses, other receivables and research and development tax credits receivable, as well as a \$0.8 million decrease in operating lease liabilities and income taxes payable.

 Net cash used in operating activities was \$18.4 million for the year ended December 31, 2019, reflecting a net loss of \$27.2 million, offset by a net change of \$6.6 million in our net operating assets and non-cash charges of \$2.2 million.
 The non-cash charges primarily consist of changes in the fair value of the Series A preferred share tranche obligation, depreciation expense, share-based compensation expense for option grants to employees, non-cash lease expense as well as foreign exchange gains and losses.
-The change in our net operating assets and liabilities was primarily due to an increase of \$8.1 million in deferred revenue from the upfront payments received from Ono pursuant to the terms of our collaboration, an increase of \$1.7 million in accounts payable, accrued expenses and other current liabilities, partially offset by a decrease of \$0.4 million in operating lease liabilities and an increase of \$2.8 million for prepaid expenses, research and development tax credits receivable, other receivables and other non-current assets.
+The change in our net operating assets and liabilities was primarily due to an increase of \$8.1 million in deferred revenue from the upfront payments received from Ono pursuant to the terms of our collaboration and an increase of \$1.7 million in accounts payable, accrued expenses and other current liabilities, partially offset by a decrease of \$0.4 million in operating lease liabilities and an increase of \$2.8 million for prepaid expenses, research and development tax credits receivable, other receivables and other non-current assets.

-The \$5.8 million increase in cash used in operating activities for the year ended December 31, 2019 compared to December 31, 2018 is primarily due to an increase in research and development expenses and general and administrative expenses as a result of our increased efforts towards identifying product candidates and advancing the development of RP-3500, partially offset by the \$8.1 million in upfront payments received from Ono under the terms of our collaboration for our Polq inhibitor program.
+The \$12.3 million decrease in cash used in operating activities for the year ended December 31, 2020 compared to December 31, 2019 is primarily due to an increase in research and development expenses and general and administrative expenses as a result of our increased efforts towards identifying a product candidate in our RP-6306 CCNE1-SL inhibitor program and advancing the development of RP-3500 and an increase in prepaid expenses as a result of D&O insurance costs and research and development costs paid upfront.
+These increases were offset by the \$50.0 million upfront payment received from Bristol Myers Squibb in the second quarter of 2020 pursuant to our collaboration and license agreement, partially offset by \$8.1 million upfront payment received from Ono in the first quarter of 2019 under the terms of our collaboration agreement for our Pol0 inhibitor program, as well as an increase in accrued expenses and other current liabilities.